 A student who wishes to appeal an awarded grade should first confer with the faculty member concerned within 15 days from the time the Registrar posts grades.
-If the student is not satisfied with the outcome of that conference, the student may submit a written appeal with the Academic Dean who will consult with the faculty member and the appropriate department chair.
+If the student is not satisfied with the outcome of that conference, the student may submit a written appeal with the Department Chair who will consult with the faculty member to help resolved the appeal.
+Once the Department Chair has concluded their review of the appeal and informed the student of their decision, the student may then contact the Academic Dean for further assistance.
 The written appeal must include the grade attained, the grade the student believes was earned in the course and the exact reason(s) the grade is incorrect.
-Reasons that a grade is incorrect are mathematical error or grade assigned on basis other than the criteria cited in the course syllabus.
+Reasons that a grade would be found to be incorrect are mathematical error or grade assigned on basis other than the criteria cited in the course syllabus.